AdaCore/why3/doc/manpages.rst

 Nothing is shown when there is no change in the results, whether the considered goal is proved or not.
-When all the proof are done, a summary of what is proved or not is displayed using a tree-shape pretty print, similar to the IDE tree view after doing “Collapse proved goals”.
+When all the proof are done, a summary of what is proved or not is displayed using a tree-shape pretty print, similar to the IDE tree view after doing :menuselection:`View --> Collapse proved goals`.
 In other words, when a goal, a theory, or a file is fully proved, the subtree is not shown.

 Obsolete proofs
 ~~~~~~~~~~~~~~~

-When some proof attempts stored in the session file are obsolete, the
+When some proof attempts stored in the session file are :index:`obsolete`, the
 replay is run anyway, as with the replay button in the IDE.
 Then, the
 session file will be updated if both